• Skip to primary navigation

 Photographs and stories exist of SKS rifles used by guerrilla fighters in Bosnia, Somalia, and throughout Africa and South-East Asia during the 1990s and 2000s.

-During the Cold War, Russia shared the design and manufacturing details of the SKS rifle with its allies.
-Therefore, many variants of the SKS exist.
 Some variants use a 30-round AK-47 style magazine (Chinese Type 68 and 68/72, also known as “D” & “M” models), gas port controls, flip-up night sights, and prominent, muzzle-mounted grenade launchers (Yugoslav M59/66, possibly North Korean Type 63).

-In total, SKSs were manufactured by Russia, China, Yugoslavia, Albania, North Korea, Vietnam, and East Germany (Kar.
+In total the SKS variants were manufactured by Russia, China, Yugoslavia, Albania, North Korea, Vietnam, and East Germany (Kar.
 S) with limited pilot production (Model 56) in Romania and Poland (Wz49).
-Physically, all are very similar.

-Early versions of the Russian SKS rifle and later Chinese Type 56s (produced 1965-71) used a spike bayonet, whereas the majority use a vertically-aligned blade.
-Many smaller parts, most notably the sights and charging handles, were unique to different national production runs.
+Early versions of the Russian SKS rifle and later Chinese Type 56 (produced 1965-71) used a spike bayonet, whereas the majority use a vertically-aligned blade.

 A small quantity of SKS carbines manufactured in 1955-56 were produced in China with Russian parts, presumably as part of a technology sharing arrangement.